-The cleaning times for ListDirs, FindFiles, TarDirs, and TarFiles are zero because they do not write to disk10.
-However, cleaning time for MakeDirs on ext4-zcj is zero as well, compared to ext4-baseline's 846 seconds, despite having written over 4 GB of metadata, as Table 2 shows.
-Being a pure metadata workload, MakeDirs on ext4-zcj consists of journal writes only, as Figure 8 (b) shows, all of which are streamed, bypassing the persistent cache, resulting in zero cleaning time.
-Similarly, cleaning time for RemoveDirs and RemoveFiles are 10-20 seconds on ext4-zcj compared to 590-366 seconds on ext4-baseline, because these too are pure metadata workloads resulting in only journal writes for ext4-zcj.
-During deletion, however, some journal writes are small and end up in persistent cache resulting in short cleaning times.
+The cleaning times for ListDirs, FindFiles, TarDirs, and TarFiles are zero because they do not write to disk8.
+However, cleaning time for MakeDirs on ext4-lazy is zero as well, compared to ext4-baseline's 846 seconds, despite having written over 4 GB of metadata, as Table 2 shows.
+Being a pure metadata workload, MakeDirs on ext4-lazy consists of journal writes only, as Figure 8 (b) shows, all of which are streamed, bypassing the persistent cache and resulting in zero cleaning time.
+Similarly, cleaning time for RemoveDirs and RemoveFiles are 10-20 seconds on ext4-lazy compared to 590-366 seconds on ext4-baseline, because these too are pure metadata workloads resulting in only journal writes for ext4-lazy.
+During deletion, however, some journal writes are small and end up in persistent cache, resulting in short cleaning times.

-We confirmed that the disk was streaming journal writes in previous benchmarks by borrowing the DM-SMR disk with an observation window from Skylight [2] authors and repeating the MakeDirs benchmark while observing the head movement.
-We observed that shortly after starting the benchmark, the head moved to the physical location of the journal on the platter11 and remained there until the end of the benchmark.
+We confirmed that the disk was streaming journal writes in previous benchmarks by repeating the MakeDirs benchmark on the DM-SMR disk with an observation window from Skylight [1] and observing the head movement.
+We observed that shortly after starting the benchmark, the head moved to the physical location of the journal on the platter9 and remained there until the end of the benchmark.
 This observation lead to Test 1 for identifying the minimal sequential write size that triggers streaming.
 Using this test, we found that sequential writes of at least 8 MiB in size are streamed.
 We also observed that a single 4 KiB random write in the middle of a sequential write disrupted streaming and moved the head to the persistent cache; soon the head moved back and continued streaming.